rlipperts/justanotherdrinkinggame/README.md

     * Timers
     * Other bots contacting this game service (Goals during sport events, social media posts, ...)
     * User input from a frontend

-### Feedback
-* Users can up- and downvote games, data sets or a single datum
-* Users can suggest new data

-### Statistics
-* Gather data of how much which player had to drink
-* Give out Awards and achievements
-* User database to gather statistics and show off how big of an alcohol addict you are

 ## Games

 ### Do-This